 A. It depends on the federal program.
 Some federal funding programs (such as North American Wetlands Conservation Act [NAWCA], Community Forest Program, and National Coastal Wetland Conservation Grants) do not allow the use of mitigation funds as non-federal match.
-National Fish and Wildlife Foundation (NFWF) also does not allow the use of mitigation funds as match.
+National Fish and Wildlife Foundation (NFWF) does also not allow the use of mitigation funds as match.
 MNRCP funds are considered mitigation funds and are therefore not allowed to be used as non-federal match for some programs.
 MNRCP funds may also be considered federal funds, depending on the source of the funds paid into the program.
 However, MNRCP may be eligible to fund a restoration project on properties previously acquired with funds from these federal programs.
 We recommend you contact the federal grant program you are considering for more information.
+We also recommend that you review grant agreements from other programs to make sure there are no provisions that might contradict MNRCP requirements.